 Many restaurants love to offer desserts, such as homemade pies and other baked goods.
 If you intend to offer these items, you should invest in a food display case.
-Most food display cases are refrigerated but there are others that are made to ensure your products stay clean & sanitary from unknown environmental factors that take place in one's business, so as to protect your customer's health and safety.
+Most food display cases are refrigerated, but there are others that are made to ensure your products stay clean & sanitary from unknown environmental factors that take place in one's business, to protect your customer's health and safety.
 Food display cases also present them well to your customers, so they won’t be able to avoid taking home a treat on their way out the door.

 Commercial blenders are the best tool for any restaurateur that wants to serve mixed drinks, smoothies, and other iced drinks.
 This restaurant equipment lets you mix up your concoctions to your delight and offer a speed that surpasses common household blenders.
 With a variety of settings on every model, a commercial blender is a must-have for any prepared drinks.

 The National Restaurant Association predicts that will be over 1 million restaurants in the United States alone in 2016.
 9 out of 10 American individuals say they enjoy eating out regularly, and the NRA forecasts that restaurant sales will grow by $37 billion in 2016, with many individuals trying their hand at the restaurant game.
 If you’re considering opening a restaurant for the first time, make sure you’re ready for the demands of daily restaurant life with this equipment.